weiqlu/advent_of_code/README.md

 # Advent of Code (2025)

-This repo is just my [Advent of Code](https://adventofcode.com/) solutions.
+This repo contains my [Advent of Code](https://adventofcode.com/) solutions - daily programming puzzles released each December.

 For each day, I keep:
 - the solution code